abinnquist/fNIRSpreProcessing/README.md

 3. The main folder should be 'fNIRSpreProcessing' NOT 'fNIRSpreProcessing-main' remove the '-main' if so.
 4. If you are having problems with the compile script this may be due to how you named your scans.
 I have yet to find a perfect fix if your naming system has something like:
-	- IP_scan_1, IP_scan_2, with IP being the prefix it will cause an error because of a duplicate scan name.
+	- IP_scan_1, IP_scan_2, with IP being the prefix.
+This naming system will cause an error because of a duplicate scan name (i.e., scan).
 To fix this remove the second underscore to look like below.
 		- IP_scan1, IP_scan2

 # FAQ Not Covered Above